d-tidwell/DTour/resources/design-document.md

 mockups with some description of behaviors of the page (e.g. "When customer submits the submit-dog-photo button, the customer is sent to the doggie detail page")_

-MAKE SURE YOU ARE SHOWING FUTURE EVENTS AND NOT HISTORICAL EVENTS!!